borgestrand/sdr-widget/AW_readme.txt

 Read this file if you are curious about the Audio Widget project.
 Most of it also applies to the SDR Widget project.
 This document focuses on using and modifying the Audio Widget.
-It does not (yet) focus on percieved audio quality.
+It does not (yet) focus on perceived audio quality.

 Please note that implementations of the Audio Widget and its drivers come under many names.
 Depending on your firmware version it may appear under names